kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 ![Price Distribution](images/image-1.png)

 The analysis of product prices reveals a highly skewed distribution, as shown in the histogram.
-The majority of product prices are concentrated below **500 BRL**, with only a small number of items priced above **1,000 BRL**.
+The majority of product prices are concentrated below **500 BRL**, with only a small number of products priced above **1,000 BRL**.
 It's suggests that most products are relatively affordable, catering to a broader customer base.
-The boxplot further highlights the presence of significant outliers, with prices extending up to **6,735 BRL**, representing luxury or specialty items.
+The boxplot further highlights the presence of significant outliers, with prices extending up to **6,735 BRL**, representing luxury or specialty products.
 The interquartile range (IQR) indicates that most product prices fall between approximately **39.9 BRL** and **134.9 BRL**.
 These insights suggest that while the marketplace primarily targets affordability, the inclusion of high-value products adds diversity to the catalog.
 These outliers may require careful consideration during the development of the recommendation system to ensure they do not overly influence results.

 #### **3.2.2.
 Review Score**